LionSnarl/lionsnarl.github.io/README.md

 I am currently with [FamilyProud](https://www.familyproud.com/) expanding my skills in Web Development through React, React Native, Node.js, and a few other frameworks.
 Being focused on primarily advanced Javscript and Typescript throughout my day, I always love expanding my experiences and growing my knowledge in software development which is why I chose a fun project that I am currently working on about how to create my own artificial neural network (ANN) to better understand artificial intelligence (AI) through Python.
 You can find that project [Here!](https://github.com/LionSnarl/Hello_world)

 I also have an open source project that my team and I would love your help with!
-It's a React-on-Rails application seen [Here!](http://barcrawlz.herokuapp.com/)
+It's a React-on-Rails application seen [Here!](http://barcrawlz.herokuapp.com/).
+We wanted to make it easier for everyone to plan their special night out.
+With our application, you are able to name your own special occasion, add any kind of establishment to your heart's desires, and share that list with your friends!
+See for yourself [Here!](http://barcrawlz.herokuapp.com/)

 I bear years of exceptional experience with customer relations, high-pressure problem solving through critical thinking, and a strong sense of professionalism through stellar communication in the form of leadership.